-Invoice factoring can be a great cash flow solution, as can invoice financing, which typically costs less and is used for smaller invoice payments.
+Invoice factoring can be a great cash flow boost, as can invoice financing, which typically costs less and is used for smaller invoice payments.

 This is a very powerful solution for small business owners looking to fund their growth or just to have peace of mind and sustainable cash flow.

-If you don’t want to pick up the phone or you don’t have time to chase down payments, invoice factoring is the perfect solution for you.
+If you don’t want to pick up the phone or you don’t have time to chase down eligible payments, invoice factoring offers an innovative solution to get a cash flow boost.
 Give it a try today.
 Simply upload an eligible invoice and get your funds deposited directly to your business bank account in just days upon approval.

 Leasing equipment allows you to make smaller payments over time.
 And technology and equipment companies typically have favorable leasing terms that use the equipment as collateral.

 Leasing provides several other benefits.
 The process can improve your business credit score and profile, boost your cash flow over time, and receive a tax write off on the cost of business capital.
 You can also trade in equipment and devices to ensure you’re using the most up-to-date technology for your business.

 Tip No. 5.
 Request Deposits on Large Orders/Projects

-Large orders take more time and resources to fill.
-Perhaps you need to hire more people to get work done or take on larger inventory levels to meet obligations.
-Then there’s also the case that you might have to dedicate the bulk of your time, which creates opportunity costs for companies focused on one large job.
+Large orders take more time and resources to fill than smaller ones.
+Perhaps you need to hire more people to get work done or take on larger inventory levels in order to meet your obligations.
+Then there’s also the case that you might have to dedicate the bulk of your time to one specific project, which creates opportunity costs for companies focused on one large job.

-Consider payment terms that would provide you with the necessary cash flow to meet those obligations.
+Consider payment terms that would provide you with the necessary cash flow boost to meet those obligations.